 While it isn’t a hard-and-fast rule, many Europeans tend to dress is dark and neutral colors.
-Of course you’ll see plenty of color so don’t feel like you need dress like you’re are a funeral — but when in doubt, choose neutral colors.
+Of course you’ll see plenty of color, so don’t feel like you need to dress like you’re at a funeral — but when in doubt, choose neutral colors.

 Easy On The Makeup

-I was always amazed at the amazing eyewear that the Parisian were sporting— And they almost always wore designer frames.
+I was always amazed at the eyewear that Parisians were sporting— And they almost always wore designer frames.
 Thick 70s style frames were the most popular choice.